 The Interagency Agreement between the California Department of Education and the Office of Administrative Hearings and California Education Code section 56504.5, subdivision (c)(8) requires the establishment of a voluntary Advisory Committee.

-Please join us on Friday, October 10, 2014 at 10 AM – 1 PM, via webcast for our next Special Education Advisory Committee Meeting.
-Click to participate in the live webcast on April 11, 2014 (link to new window for Webcast webpage).
-Or, join us for the meeting in person at one of these locations:
+Please join us on Friday, December 7, 2018 at 10:00 AM – 1:00 PM, via webcast for our next Special Education Advisory Committee Meeting.
+Click to participate in the live webcast on December 7, 2018 (link for Webcast webpage will be uploaded closer to the date).
+Questions and/or comments during the meeting should be sent to firstname.lastname@example.org.
+To participate in person, join us at one of these locations:

-If you have any questions, please contact Tim Dean at
+If you have any questions about the meeting, please contact Laurie Crom at (916) 263-0411 or email@example.com

 The Office of Administrative Hearings (OAH) is accepting applications for the OAH Special Education Advisory Committee.
 The Advisory Committee was established to assist OAH by providing non-binding recommendations for improvements to the special education hearing and mediation processes.

 The Advisory Committee is composed of two regions, the Southern California Region and the Northern California Region.
-The Committee has nine members in each region.
-At least five members in each region will be parents or those who represent parents and students.
-The four remaining members in each region will be comprised of others interested in serving on the Advisory Committee.
+Beginning September 1, 2018, the Committee shall be composed of five members in Northern California and five members in Southern California with at least three members in each region to be parents of students with disabilities, advocates or attorneys who represent parents and students with disabilities.
+The remaining members in each region will be comprised of others interested in serving on the Advisory Committee.
 The Committee meets twice a year.
-Each member serves a two-year term.
-Additional information is provided in the attached documents.
+Each member serves a two-year term and cannot serve more than two consecutive terms.

-If you wish to be a member of the Advisory Committee, please complete and return the attached application along with a one-page statement of interest summarizing your experience and interest in the Committee.
-Applications must be received no later than close of business on June 13, 2014.
+Application Process: If you wish to be a member of the Advisory Committee, please complete and return the attached application along with a one-page statement of interest describing your experience and interest in the Advisory Committee.
+Failure to submit a complete application or statement of interest may result in the application not being considered.
+Applications must be received no later than the close of business on August 1, 2018.